Have you ever tried to replicate the classic spaces you’ve seen in House Beautiful? How did you do?

 This is easily solved by creating a solid base before accessorizing.

-Put into Practice: Use a tray to create a solid base for your glass table.
-Then style within the tray.
+Put into Practice: Use a tray to create a solid base for your glass table, then style within the tray.
+In fact, we use trays on almost every cocktail table as a great way to ground the rest of the decor.

 Put into Practice: Place a different number of objects to the left and right of your focal point, but don’t put objects at the same line of height as each other.
 Stagger them like stairsteps, and vary the textures.